Best daily deals

 What is hybrid active noise canceling?

-Hybrid active noise cancellation offers the best of both worlds.
+Hybrid active noise cancelation offers the best of both worlds.
 As you may have guessed, it combines both feedforward and feedback microphones and processing to cover all the bases.

 An image showing how hybrid active noise canceling works

-You’ll receive the best noise attenuation frequency coverage and the lowest chances of feedback issues with hybrid technology.
-Furthermore, hybrid ANC can still be used for ambient noise and sound isolation features, while retaining the benefits of accurate, tailored ANC.
+With hybrid technology, you’ll receive the best noise attenuation frequency coverage and the lowest chances of feedback issues.
+Furthermore, hybrid ANC can still be used for ambient noise and sound isolation features while retaining the benefits of accurate, tailored ANC.

 The drawback is that hybrid ANC is more expensive.
 Not only are there two microphones but these microphones need to be of high quality to avoid introducing extra noise.
 Headphones also require more powerful dedicated processing hardware to handle the extra math.
 Developers also double up on all the frequency and performance testing to maximize noise canceling performance.
 These products make up the most expensive headphones on the market, but they offer the best quality ANC around.